The City of Erlangen

 The Town

-The city of Erlangen is located in northern Bavaria, in the southeast of Germany.
-The town is founded in 1367 and Erlangen’s Friedrich-Alexander University (FAU) is one of the largest universities in southern Germany.
-About 26,000 people study at FAU.
-That’s almost one third of the inhabitants of Erlangen (about 105,000).
-Besides the university, the city is dominated by the Siemens AG and other successful businesses and it’s part of the dynamic “three-city metropolis” Nuremberg-Erlangen-Fürth.
-Erlangen is a cosmopolitan, vibrant and charming student and bicycle city with many faces: clear, calm and lively, traditional and modern, innovative and down to earth.
+Besides the university, the city is dominated by the Siemens AG and other successful businesses and is part of the dynamic “three-city metropolis” Nuremberg-Erlangen-Fürth.
+Erlangen is a cosmopolitan, vibrant and charming student and bicycle friendly city with many faces: clear, calm and lively, traditional and modern, innovative and down to earth.
 Business, student life and a variety of recreational activities mix here in a pleasant way.
-For this reason, Erlangen won first place in the overall ranking of cities within the topics labor market, social, economic and welfare in 2010: http://www.insm-staedteranking.de/2010_ges_d_gesamtranking.html (only in German).
-Our students participate in the economic benefits: a variety of job opportunities arise during and after the study period.

 Culture and Environment